Leafwing-Studios/fop-rules/docs/character-options/classes/ascendant.md

 ## Inner Strength

 At level 1, you learn to augment your body with powerful temporary magical abilities.
-Whenever you make a Strike, Grapple or Shove attack, you may attempt a difficulty 10 Presence (Anima) skill check.
-If you succeed, choose one of the affixes that you know: you gain its effects for this attack.
-If you fail, you may choose to either cancel the attack, wasting your action, or complete the attack, optionally choosing a new target, without the affix.
+Whenever you make an attack, make a difficulty 10 Presence (Anima) skill check.
+If you succeed, that attack gainst the benefit of one of the affixes that you know.
+If you fail, you may choose to either cancel the attack, wasting your action, or complete the attack (optionally choosing new targets) without the affix.

 You learn 3 affixes at level 1 selected from the [list of affixes](https://tools.fontsofpower.com).
 You learn an additional affix at level 4, 8, 12, 16 and 19.
 These must be arms affixes, cannot be prismatic and must have a gear point cost of 1 or less.